Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

         }
     ],
     ghosts:{ //Normal ghost variables.
+        <namespace>: { //Namespace of the ghosts
             <HP-having ghost>:{ //A ghost with HP (for example a gold ghost).
                 pull: { //Pulling information.
                     strength:X, //Percentage of chance the ghost will pull the player, even if it is pulled. angle:X //Angle in degrees where the player can move to damage the ghost, where 0 is directly opposite of the ghost.
 Widend and decreased based on difficulty; the value provided is for normal difficulty.
 Capped at 180.
                 },
                 health:X, //Health at spawn.
                 loot:{ //Loot this ghost possesses
                     drop_at_0:{ //Spawns the provided loot contents the moment health drops to 0.
 Mansions can modify this loot with their "loot_chances_ghost" function.
                         //See loot documentation for other variables.
                     },
                     captured:{ //Spawns the provided loot contents the moment the ghost is captured.
                         //See loot documentation for other variables.
                     },
                     attack:{ //Spawns the provided loot contents during the ghost's attack; only some attacks trigger this.
                         //See loot documentation for other variables.
                     },
                     <name>: { //Not used by default, but other loot may be provided
                         //See loot documentation for other variables.
                     }
                 },
                 speed:X, //The movement speed of the ghost.
 Default = 0. flee_speed:X, //The movement speed of the ghost while fleeing from the Poltergust.
 Default = 0. flee_task:"circle", //The flee task of the ghost while fleeing from the Poltergust.
 Allowed values are "random", "alternate", "circle", "random_in_range", "loops" and "straight_line".
 Default = "straight_line". vanish_time:X, //How many ticks the ghost can stay in the world, haunting, but not attacking, laughing, complaining, being collided with, etc. before it vanishes. -1 means never.
 Default = -1. damage:{ //Damage values the ghost uses in its functions.
                     <type>:X //The amount of damage dealt.
 Type is usually collision and attack (also used by created projectiles), but can be other values.
 Default = 0.
                 }
             },
             <no-HP-having ghost>:{ //A ghost without HP (for example a bat, and Bowser).
                 loot:{ //Loot this ghost possesses
                     captured:{ //Spawns the provided loot contents the moment the ghost is captured.
                         //See loot documentation for other variables.
                     },
                     <name>: { //Not used by default, but other loot may be provided
                         //See loot documentation for other variables.
                     }
                 },
                 speed:X, //The movement speed of the ghost. damage:{ //Damage values the ghost uses in its functions.
                     <type>:X //The amount of damage dealt.
 Type is usually attack or collision, but can be other values.
 Default = 0.
                 }
             }
             black_bogmire:{ //Values used by black bogmires.
                 small_loot:{ //Loot small ones possess
                     captured:{ //Spawns the provided loot contents the moment the ghost is captured.
                         //See loot documentation for other variables.
                     },
                     <name>: { //Not used by default, but other loot may be provided
                         //See loot documentation for other variables.
                     }
                 },
                 big_loot:{ //Loot big ones possess
                     captured:{ //Spawns the provided loot contents the moment the ghost is captured.
                         //See loot documentation for other variables.
                     },
                     <name>: { //Not used by default, but other loot may be provided
                         //See loot documentation for other variables.
                     }
                 },
                 small_speed:X, //The movement speed of the small ones. big_speed:X, //The movement speed of the big ones. small_damage:{ //Damage values the small ones use in its functions. collision:X //The amount of damage dealt.
 Default = 0.
                 },
                 big_damage:{ //Damage values the big ones use in its functions. collision:X //The amount of damage dealt.
 Default = 0.
+                }
             }
         }
     }